Beginner’s Guide to Pirates CSG

 The module has seen at least 23 players on it since it’s “rebirth” in early 2016.
 I’m on the module every week, and I’d love to have more opponents, especially for campaign games!

 Go forth and plunder, new pirate! 😀

 After playing your first game, there is no limit to what you can accomplish.
 Try out a trade.
 Collect the rarest of the rare.
 Seek out admirals in other countries and challenge them to games on the VASSAL module.

 For those who want to go deeper into these waters, boy do we have stuff for you! 😀

 If you really want to “go down the rabbit hole”, there is an endless amount of content to dive into.
-Checking out Game Ideas would be a good start, not to mention the entire Thread of Threads.
-Beyond that, you can give up your soul.
+Checking out Game Ideas would be a good start.
+Beyond that, you can give up your soul, as I have done.